Hi all and welcome to another blog post on ADF Naming Conventions.

 Java Events Namings

-For our controls events, we set suffixes for them.
+We set suffixes for our control events.
 This will help you to understand the event type you are taking care without the need to go directly to the page, only if you need to understand it in more detail.
-The list of suffixes for each type of event are listed in the following table:
+The suffixes for each type of event are listed in the following table:

 |Value Change Listener||VCL|